containers/podman/docs/source/markdown/options/mount.md

 	      · tmpfs-size: Size of the tmpfs/ramfs mount in bytes.
 Unlimited by default in Linux.

-	      · tmpfs-mode: File mode of the tmpfs/ramfs in octal. (e.g. 700 or 0700.)
-Defaults to 1777 in Linux.
+	      · tmpfs-mode: File mode of the tmpfs/ramfs in octal (e.g. 700 or 0700.).

 	      · tmpcopyup: Enable copyup from the image directory at the same location to the tmpfs/ramfs.
 Used by default.